 The Holy Loch Collection is inspired by stones on the Holy Loch.
 The scenery is one of a kind, surrounded by trees and rolling hills on one side and the Holy Loch on the other.

-I wanted to have a go at making something more practical from the Stones shape and texture so I decided to look into making soap-dishes.
+I wanted to have a go at making something more functional from the Stones shape and texture so I decided to look into making soap-dishes.
 I decided to design two soap dishes alongside a wider bowl which sit comfortably with each other.
 The rocks that I found were the perfect size and shape for what I envisioned.
 I am very excited about this collection as the soap-dishes were something new for me to trial and the result is more than what I imagined.

 Each soap dish and bowl is hand pressed by myself, creating a completely unique and natural form.
 Not one piece is identical and marks of the process will be different on each piece.
+With each piece I send out a postcard explaining a little about my process and the place that inspired me.